Introduction

 Strategy & Tips

-- Players should try to reveal their cards, rather than replacing them.
+- Players should try to reveal their cards, rather than replace them.
 Without revealing your cards, there’s no way of knowing if you should replace a card or keep it.

 - Players should try to work one column at a time, if possible.
 A guaranteed column of matching cards is better than no matching cards at all.